The 4-dimensional disc embedding theorem and dual spheres: Constructing capped gropes and towers with dual spheres

-Apply grope height raising (Proposition~\ref{prop:grope-height-raising}) followed by the sequential contraction lemma (Lemma~\ref{lem:seq-contraction}) to the capped gropes $\{f_i''^c\}$, where each $f_i''^c$ is the union of $f_i''$ with its latest caps.
-We obtain a collection of capped gropes $\{G_i^c\}$ with the same framed attaching region as the $\{f_i''\}$, arbitrarily many surface stages, and pairwise disjoint caps with algebraically cancelling double points, as shown in Figure~\ref{fig:set10}.
+Apply grope height raising~\cite{FQ}*{Proposition~2.7} (see also~\cite{DET-book-gropeheightraising}*{Proposition~17.1 and Lemma~17.7}) to the capped gropes $\{D_i''\}$, to produce a collection of capped gropes $\{G_i^c\}$ with the same framed attaching region as the $\{D_i''\}$, arbitrarily many surface stages, and pairwise disjoint caps with algebraically cancelling double points.
+Additionally, parallel copies of the surfaces $\{T_i^c\}$ with bodies in $\partial M \times [0,2/6)$ are geometrically dual to $\{G_i^c\}$.
+Moreover, the first two stages of each $G_i^c$ coincide with the first two stages of $D_i''^c$, for each $i$.
+This completes the proof. \end{proof}